riteshjha5/oss-audit-24MIP10088/README.md

 ## Project Overview

-This project analyzes Visual Studio Code as an open-source software system.
-It covers its origin, licensing, ethical considerations, Linux footprint, ecosystem, and comparison with proprietary alternatives.
+This project analyzes Visual Studio Code as an open-source software system.It covers its origin, licensing, ethical considerations, Linux footprint, ecosystem, and comparison with proprietary alternatives.

 ## Scripts Overview